broadinstitute/rawls/README.md

 ### Requirements

+* Broad campus network or NonSplit VPN
 * [Docker Desktop](https://www.docker.com/products/docker-desktop) (8GB+ recommended)
-* Make sure you have `kubectl` and `gcloud` installed.
+* `kubectl` and `gcloud` installed.

+### Initial setup

-* You will then need to authenticate in gcloud; if you are not already then running the script will ask you to.
+1. You will need to authenticate in gcloud; if you are not already then running the script will ask you to.
-* Render the local configuration files.
+2. Render the local configuration files.
 From the root of the Rawls repo, run:
 ```sh
 ./local-dev/bin/render
 ```
-*  The `/etc/hosts` file on your machine must contain this entry (for calling Rawls endpoints):
+3. Edit the `/etc/hosts` file on your machine to add this entry for calling Rawls endpoints:
 ```sh
 127.0.0.1	local.dsde-dev.broadinstitute.org
 ```

 ### Front Rawls (default)

-After satisfying the above requirements, execute the following command from the root of the Rawls repo:
+Next, execute the following command from the root of the Rawls repo:

 ```sh
 ./config/docker-rsync-local-rawls.sh